Trade stocks on eToro

 A delisting event can significantly impact the value of a stock or other type of asset you are holding.
-If you know or think one could be about to take place, then there could be considerable benefit from developing a better understanding of how the process works and what the effects could be.
+If you know or think one could be about to take place, there could be considerable benefit from developing a better understanding of how the process works and what the effects could be.

 Your response to a delisting will depend on the reasons for it taking place and whether it is voluntary or involuntary.
-You will also need to make sure you gather as much information as possible.
+You will also need to make sure that you gather as much information as possible.
 Preparation is key, and this is what you need to know.

 What does delisting mean?

-A delisting is a type of corporate action, it relates to the mechanics of how you invest in and trade an asset.
+A delisting is a type of corporate action, which relates to the mechanics of how you invest in and trade an asset.
 It doesn’t necessarily relate to the underlying business model of the company involved, but some delistings will be a sign that a company is in trouble.

 Common reasons for delisting